Adam-Gladstone/Adam-Gladstone.github.io/_posts/python-projects/2025-02-21-Calling Python from C# using PythonNET.md

 ---

 ### Introduction
 Recently, I've been using Python's __yfinance__ library to perform some simple portfolio analysis.
 Rather than using a Jupyter notebook to run the Python code and visualise the results, I thought it might be a nice idea to build a .NET desktop application using WinUI 3.0, XAML and C#.
 The application allows you to define a portfolio and manages the presentation of the results graphically.
 The underlying analysis is performed using Python.
 In order to call the Python code from C#, I use [Python.NET](https://github.com/pythonnet/pythonnet).
 The purpose of this blog post is to describe how to use __Python.NET__ to call Python functions from a C# application.
-The complete application is available on github (https://github.com/Adam-Gladstone/PortfolioManager).
+The complete [PortfolioManager application](https://github.com/Adam-Gladstone/PortfolioManager) is available on github.

 ![Portfolio Manager](https://adam-gladstone.github.io/assets/images/PortfolioAnalysisResults.png)